agda/cubical/Cubical/Algebra/RingSolver/README.md

 * let agda compare the results with unification

 There are two versions of the solver, one which works for natural numbers and one which works for commutatitive rings (CommRing).
-The ring solver here could need a nice reflection interface like oisdk's.

-To understand how the ring solver works and it might be used, have a look at 'Examples.agda' and 'CommRingExamples.agda'.
+To see how the ring solver might be used, check out 'ReflectionExamples.agda'.
+To understand how it works, it is probably good to have a look at 'Examples.agda' and 'CommRingExamples.agda'.